Fieldwork in the Laboratory

 An Archive Anarchy

-Photographing members of the Russian-Soviet Re-enactment Association of Budapest, I’ve gathered and reimagined information to find out what my uncle’s dreams, aspirations and memories could be, at a time and place in history where participation in the army and its effects were an unquestionable, natural part of life.
+Photographing members of the Russian-Soviet Re-enactment Association of Budapest, I’ve gathered and reimagined information about my uncle’s dreams, aspirations, and memories.

 1, 1, 1-2-1, HD video, 8”30’, 2020